BurtsevAnton/go-ebiten-chunks/README.md

 - The chunk reference is added to cacheQueue.

-**3. Chunk Generation Process** for example we fill the chunk with palette colors.<br> But in real conditions we can fill the chunk with map tiles,<br>
+**3. Chunk Generation Process**
+For example we fill the chunk with palette colors.<br> But in real conditions we can fill the chunk with map tiles,<br>
 and after it convert the generated data into an ebiten.Image for rendering.